thepatrick619/Music-Streaming-Platafomr/README.md

 ### Business rules
 - Songs may not be longer that 10 minutes
 - To login you need to have a username and a password
 - There can not be repeated user names
-- The listeners can be free users or subscriptor

 ## User Stories